dangrie158/email-categorization-thesis/source/11_chapter_3.md

 While this approach requires manual work every time one of the sites changes their URL scheme or adds a new topic, during the collection of the corpus only one news site changed the URL scheme (the IT-News portal golem disabled access via unencrypted HTTP connections) and 11 new topics were added in total, most of which were special topics that were mapped to the *Ignore* category.

+[Table @tbl:categories-count] shows the number of articles in each category.

 | Label         | English Meaning   | Example Subtopics                                      |
 |---------------|-------------------|--------------------------------------------------------|
 | Politik       | domestic politics | ```politik_deutschland```, ```innenpolitik```          |